“The only thing uglier than an ugly cell tower, is an ugly cell tower lease agreement.”

 #5 Talk to Tower Genius.
 The wireless industry employs experts, shouldn’t you as well?

-- Since the deck is stacked against you, it’s probably not a good idea to go into battle — negotiations — alone.
+- Since the deck is stacked against you, it’s probably not a good idea to go into battle — cell tower lease negotiations — alone.

 We can answer your cell tower lease questions.
 We have been providing cell tower coaching and lease consulting services for landlords exclusively for over 14 years, and have helped thousands cell tower landlords get the upper hand in their telecommunication lease agreements.
-The Partners of Tower Genius, Kevin and Steve have almost 50 years of wireless industry expertise.
-Call us at 888-313-9750.
+The Partners of Tower Genius, Kevin and Steve have over 50 years of wireless industry expertise.
+Call us at 1-888-313-9750.